opensrp/fhircore.org/README.md

 ### About

-The OpenSRP FHIR Core Smart Vaccination Certificates App is being developed by [Ona](https://ona.io) with support from WHO.
+The OpenSRP FHIR Core Smart Vaccination Certificates App is developed by [Ona](https://ona.io) with support from WHO.
 Ona are the lead developers and technical stewards of [OpenSRP](https://smartregister.org) a recognized global good digital health platform.

 ### Interested in Learning More?